mpg-age-bioinformatics/shiny-tsne/README.md

 --name shiny shiny
 ```

 You can now access your apps with your host's browser over http://localhost:3838.
+Your App will have the address http://localhost:3838/AppName.

 For starting the R-Studio server you can enter the container by:
 ```